Sommelier-db/Sommelier-docs/docs/blog/pkse.md

 ```
 The variable `idx` and `byte` represent the index and the byte, respectively.
 The `region_name` is a fixed, application-specific string used to distinguish the same string encrypted for different applications.
 The byte `1` is also necessary to distinguish an empty keyword, namely all-zero bytes.
 The function `concat_multi_bytes` concats all of the given bytes.
 In this way, with minor exceptions, our implementation is consistent with the above description.

+A trapdoor for the prefix search is for a conjunction of keywords derived from a prefix string.
+For instance, the trapdoor for the prefix `"abc"` corresponds to the conjunction of keywords `[(0,"a"), (1, "b"), (2,"c")]`.
+Since the keywords of the string with that prefix should include the same keywords, the trapdoor can match the appropriate string encryptions with the PECDK scheme.

 ## Range search